MFlisar/Toolbox/README.md

 <h1 align="center">Demo Utilities</h1>

-Offers following:
+## :heavy_check_mark: Features

 * **core**: common composables for desktop and android apps with automatic handling of scrollbars and more
 * **table**: a table composable
-* **android-demo-app*: a demo activity and application and some demo specific composables
+* **android-demo-app**: a demo activity and application and some demo specific composables
 * **windows-app**: a aurora styled windows app and some composables and base settings and ui

+> [!NOTE]
-I use this library to create a demo activity in many of my open source libraries as well as for all my desktop apps.
+> I use this library to create a demo activity in many of my open source libraries as well as for all my desktop apps.

 ## :elephant: Gradle